llorz/SmockingDesign/README.md

 -

 ## Comments
-- Please let us know (jing.ren@inf.ethz.ch, aviv.segall@inf.ethz.ch) if you have any question regarding the algorithms/paper or you find any bugs in the code ε-(´∀｀; )
+- Please let us know (jing.ren, aviv.segall, @inf.ethz.ch) if you have any question regarding the algorithms/paper or you find any bugs in the code ε-(´∀｀; )
 - This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
 For any commercial uses or derivatives, please contact us (jing.ren, aviv.segall, sorkine, @inf.ethz.ch). [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)